Bjornborgie/Project-tech/readme.md

 ### Jobstory

-De functionaliteit is uit de volgende jobstory gekomen: _When I see a profile of a person I like with my laptop on the couch at home at night, I want to have a reason to talk to her whenever she likes me about philosophical questions. so that a conversation follows in which we can get to know each other better, which can lead to a date and a relationship._
+The functionality is developed from the following jobstory  _When I see a profile of a person I like with my laptop on the couch at home at night, I want to have a reason to talk to her whenever she likes me about philosophical questions. so that a conversation follows in which we can get to know each other better, which can lead to a date and a relationship._

 ### Installation